Quwaysim/notes_to_self/coding_style_guides/kotlin_coding_style_guide.md

 ```

 ## 9.2 Expression bodies over expression blocks
-Prefer using an expression body for methods with the body consists of a single expression.
+Prefer using an expression body for methods with bodies consisting of a single expression.

 __BAD:__